zeu5/raft-rl-test/documentation.md

 #### Installation
 To build the tool on another machine, the only requirement is installing Go (https://go.dev/doc/install).
 Python3 and the library matplotlib are required to run the scripts to process the output and make the plots.

+To run the redisraft benchmark, the instrumented code should be built on the machine.
+In case of linux systems, the pre-built file already contained in the tool might work.
+*WE DON'T HAVE DOCUMENTATION ON HOW TO BUILD IT, USING THE PROVIDED VM IS PREFERRED*

 ### Running a short experiment
 Go to the tool main folder $INSTALLATION_PATH/raft-rl-test/ (/home/user/app/raft-rl-test/ in the provided VM).